teancom/codex/aws.md

 will be important when we start using the bastion host to do deployments.

 **NOTE**: Try not to confuse the `jumpbox` script with the jumpbox _BOSH release_.
-The _BOSH release_ can be used as part of the deployment.
+The _BOSH release_ can be used as part of a deployment.
 And the script gets run directly on the bastion host.

 Once connected to the bastion, check if the `jumpbox` utility is installed.